Online Banking Security Safeguards

 - Be sure that all employees that participate in online banking are aware of these tips.

 - Minimize the number of, and restrict the functions for, computer workstations and laptops that are used for online banking and payments.
-A workstation used for online banking should not be used for general web browsing, e-mailing and social networking.
-Conduct online banking and payments activity from at least one dedicated computer that is not used for other online activity.
+A workstation used for online banking is best if not be used for general web browsing, e-mailing and social networking.

 Adams Community Bank provides online business banking to its business customers to add convenience for conducting financial transactions, but we cannot assume liability for fraud on business accounts as a result of malware and system vulnerabilities on our customers’ information technology systems.
 Our business customers must ensure that adequate security controls are in place on their information technology systems before accessing online banking to minimize risk.
 Business customers are contractually obligated to maintain the security of their computers and must monitor their accounts proactively and frequently.
 This means that you will be responsible for any fraudulent financial activity on your account if your business’s computers or accounts are compromised.
 Business customers who use their information technology systems to house proprietary, financial or personnel information should employ an Information Security professional periodically to conduct a thorough review of their systems and security controls.